mmortonson/GetData_Project/CodeBook.md

 detailed information is provided in the `README.txt` and `features_info.txt` files that are stored with the full data set.

+All variables in this data set were normalized and rescaled to the range [-1, 1], so there are no units.

 The `run_analysis.R` script in this repo produces a reduced, tidy data set that differs from the original data in three main ways: